-After that, unmarked, undercover police officers may park in a vehicle near the site of the transaction, well before the appointed time.
+After that, unmarked, undercover police officers may park in a vehicle near the transaction site; well before the appointed time.
 They conduct visual surveillance.

 And police may also video or audio record the events.
 The informant may wear a wireless transmitter.
 Other, uniformed police in marked police cars may be within striking distance.

 Then, around the appointed time the informant meets the seller and conducts the transaction.
 Police watch and record it for corroboration.

 After the sale, police sometimes arrest the suspected seller immediately.
 Other times they don’t.